mrjleo/fast-forward-indexes/README.md

 This is the implementation of [Fast-Forward indexes](https://dl.acm.org/doi/abs/10.1145/3485447.3511955).

+> [!IMPORTANT]
-**Important**: As this library is still in its early stages, the API is subject to change!
+> As this library is still in its early stages, the API is subject to change!

 ## Installation